NicolasGorga/medusa-payment-mercadopago/README.md

   - Go to your Medusa backend, run `yarn dev` and in a separate terminal `ngrok http 9000`.
 If you are serving the backend in a port other than 9000, change the last argument accordingly.
     - Your localhost will be exposed by a URL like: `https://d76b-2800-a4-15d2-2900-1105-b8e5-c64-7697.ngrok-free.app`.
     - Grab the generated URL and go to Mercado Pago webhook configuration.
 Under "URL para prueba", specify `[ngrok URL]/hooks/payment/mercadopago_mercadopago`, replaceing `ngrok URL` accordingly
-- A frontend that integrates [Payment brick](https://www.mercadopago.com.uy/developers/es/docs/checkout-bricks/payment-brick/introduction)
+- A frontend that integrates [Payment brick](https://www.mercadopago.com.uy/developers/es/docs/checkout-bricks/payment-brick/introduction).
+I suggest you clone this [Storefront](https://github.com/NicolasGorga/medusa-payment-mercadopago-storefront)

 ---